 Is Greek Life Right for Me?
 How to Decide

 College is a different world.
 And that's not an attempt at a cliche or sound bite from the famed television show.
 It is.
-College is where young undergraduates seek out their true selves--their identity.
+College is where young undergraduates seek out their true selves and find their identity.

 Part of finding your identity is making the right collegiate connections.
 Greek fraternities and sororities offer students the opportunity to find camaraderie amongst people who share the same values.

-But is that all greek life is?
-If you're trying to determine if it's right for you, here's help on how to decide.
+But is that all Greek life is?
+If you're trying to determine whether Greek life is right for you, here's help on how to decide.

 Greek life is a term used to describe members of a fraternity of a sorority.
 Undergraduates pledge to become part of a brotherhood or sisterhood that offers diversity, academic assistance, and social and professional networking.

 As of the 2013-2014 school year, there were more than 6,100 fraternity chapters across 800 campuses in North America, and that number is growing.
 According to the National Panhellenic Conference survey, nearly 137,000 new members were initiated to sororities in 2020-2021.
 Notable frats exist outside of the United States as well, especially in Canada and France.

 With its roots in liberal education, Greek life is a fellowship of students who are continuing a decades-long tradition in pursuing deeper learning.
 In recent decades, Greek life has taken on a focus of service and philanthropy.

 Students dedicate their undergraduate years to the Greek experience.
 After graduation, they continue their constituency as alumni and life members.

 Greek life does not come without its pros and cons.
 As with any organization, there are positives and unfavorable attributes.
 Both add to the experience.
 Take a look below to find out more.